aspose-pdf/Aspose.PDF-Documentation/en/go-cpp/parsing/_index.md

 **Parse PDF** documents is a term releated to extraction variuous kind of information from PDF file.
 This section covers how to:

 - [Extract Text from PDF](/pdf/go-cpp/extract-text-from-pdf/).
-The next Go code snippet demonstrates how to use the Aspose.PDF library to extract text from a PDF file and display it in the console.
+The following example in Go demonstrates how to use the Aspose.PDF library to extract text from a PDF file and display it in the console.